cthunline/cthunline-api/README.md

 # Run tests
 npm run test

-# Generate Prisma models
-npx prisma generate
-# Push Prisma schema to database
-npx prisma db push
-# When modifying the database structure it is necessary to create Prisma migrations
+# When modifying the database structure it is necessary to create Drizzle ORM migrations
-npx prisma migrate dev --name <name_of_the_migration>
+npm run drizzle:generate
 ```

 ### Production